 Specific tax advantages of QCD

 Keep in mind the specific tax advantages of QCD under the IRA Charitable Rollover.
 For Iowans who don’t itemize deductions, and so thereby don’t get to deduct their charitable contribution, the IRA Charitable Rollover obviously helps.
+This is even more applicable after the passing of the new tax law.

 IRA Charitable Rollover and QCD can’t fund split interest gifts